Fit as a Mama Bear

 Home » Recipes » Gluten-Free Dairy-Free Breakfast Recipes

-Light, fluffy waffles with a fueling boost.
-These high-protein waffles make for a comforting breakfast.
-Made with protein powder and almond flour to keep them dairy-free and gluten-free, with 20 grams of protein they’re a breakfast that will keep you full for hours.
+Light, fluffy, and packed with blueberry flavor, these High-Protein Waffles make a comforting, healthy breakfast.
+Made with protein powder and almond flour to keep them dairy-free and gluten-free, each serving packs 20 grams of protein to help keep you full.

 Cooked blueberry waffles in a cast iron waffle iron.